 Late Night: Have a nightcap at the nearby Hingetown neighborhood bar Jukebox.
 As its name implies, the cozy space has one of the best, most diverse jukebox selections in the city, and a carefully curated beer list heavy on Ohio brews.

 Lunch: Sleep in and have a leisurely, late nosh at Lucky’s Café in Tremont.
 Try the cheddar scallion biscuits topped with scrambled eggs and sausage gravy.
 Trust us.

 All.
 Day.
-Long.: Brite Winter starts around 3 p.m. and features a full day of live bands, art installations and tons of on-site food and beverages.
+Long.: Brite Winter starts around 3 p.m. and features a tremendous lineup of live bands, art installations and tons of on-site food and beverages.
 It’s a full-day affair.